 How to Block Specific Ports on Squid Proxy

 Block Domains on Squid Proxy

 Squid is perfect to block domains on our network.
-We can build domains blacklists or block and entire TLD.
+We can build domain blacklists or block an entire TLD.

-Read our article in order to understand how squid proxy deal with domains management and blocking.
+Read our article in order to understand how squid proxy deals with domain management and blocking.

 How to Block Ads on Squid Proxy

 Open the squid.conf file and append the configuration: